place transformation

 Bringing community, academics, artists and nature together.

 Our 2023 pilot program hosted community walks with ecologists to discover pollinator species, birds and bats.
 All participants became citizen scientists, recording urban biodiversity on open source data apps.
-We will launch our 2024 program with an interactive art exhibiton and academic research findings.

 The Cultural Quarter